awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 1. On the **Configure Apps** page, open the ClickOnce application to verify that it functions correctly\.
 After you finish testing, choose **Switch user**\.

-1. Log back in as an Administrator and perform the necessary steps in Image Assistant to finish creating your image\.
+1. Log back in as an Administrator and perform the required steps in Image Assistant to finish creating your image\.

 ## When I connect to my image builder, I see a login screen asking me to enter Ctrl\+Alt\+Delete to log in\.
 However, my local machine intercepts the key strokes\.<a name="troubleshooting-03"></a>

-Your client may intercept certain key combinations locally instead of sending them to the image builder session\.
-To reliably send the **Ctrl\+Alt\+Delete** key combination to the image builder, choose **Admin Commands**, **Send Ctrl\+Alt\+Delete**\.
+Your client might intercept certain key combinations locally instead of sending them to the image builder session\.
+To reliably send the Ctrl\+Alt\+Delete key combination to the image builder, choose **Admin Commands**, **Send Ctrl\+Alt\+Delete**\.
 The **Admin Commands** menu is available on the top right corner of the image builder session toolbar\.

 ## When I switched between admin and test modes, I saw a request for a password\.
 I don't know how to get a password\.<a name="troubleshooting-04"></a>

 AppStream 2\.0 usually logs you into the user mode that you choose automatically\.
-On some occasions, the switch may not happen automatically\.
+On some occasions, the switch might not happen automatically\.
 If a password is requested, choose **Admin Commands**, **Log me in**\.
 This sends a one\-time password, securely, to your image builder and pastes it into the **Password** field\.

 ## I get an error when I add my installed application\.<a name="troubleshooting-05"></a>